 This is great data because it shows that, overall, men receive higher starting salaries than women, and their advantage is growing, but the advantage that accrues to men is not even.
 It depends, very much, on what their major is.

-Anyone see any interesting trends or have any stories from the field?Lisa Wade, PhD is a professor at Occidental College.
+Anyone see any interesting trends or have any stories from the field?Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.